daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Sources: [EPUBTest anno-010 : Add a Bookmark or Highlight](https://www.epubtest.org/test-books/basic-functionality/2.0.0/anno-010),
 [EPUBTest anno-110 : Review and navigate Bookmarks or Highlights](https://www.epubtest.org/test-books/basic-functionality/2.0.0/anno-110)

-### TODO: Switching Modalities

-To include switching between embedded audio and read aloud.

-### TODO: Library and Bookshelf
+### Library, Bookstore and Bookshelf

 To include:

-- library- logging in, discovery, download, return
+- library - logging in, discovery, download, return
+- bookstore - catalogue, buying or pre-ordering content
-- bookshelf- sorting, adding and removing books
+- bookshelf - sorting, adding and removing books
 - titles - book information (metadata), book rating/reviewing/recommending

 #### The user must have a simple way to log in to the reading system
+Manual login; authentication methods should be compatible with modern standards (e.g. passkeys, cryptographic authenticators).
-Manual login with username/membership number/email address and password Additional features:
+Additional features:
 - automatic login: must-have
 - 'Forgot Password' feature: must-have
 - Password visibility toggle: must-have
+- No accessibility barriers when tasks redirect users to external sites or apps, or inaccessible captchas.

 Priority: Must-have

-#### The user must be able to read titles from multiple providers.
+#### The user could be able to read titles from multiple providers.
 Books from different providers on 1 bookshelf, or several bookshelves in one system, depending on implementation.
 Intuitive interface.
 Easy way of adding multiple providers.
+This depends on the app's scope: general reading apps may need it as a must-have, but not specialized systems.
+Potential sources: libraries, bookstores, Learning Management Systems.
+Need for users to identify content sources to manage purchases, pre-orders or returns, e.g. with metadata.

+Priority: Could-have

-#### The user must have be able to browse and search for titles in the collection of the provider and add titles to the bookshelf.
+#### The user must be able to browse and search for titles in the collection of the provider and add titles to the bookshelf.
 - advanced filters (genre, author, language, etc)
 - "to read list" functionality
 - reading history

+Priority: Must-have

+#### The user must/should/could be able to add titles through sideloading.

+Integration and sideloading from external sources rather than relying solely on in-app features are important.
+The flexibility and web browser options are preferable.
+For researchers more advanced search capabilities beyond basic bibliographic data, such as chapter-level search in anthologies, are necessary: Sophisticated external search with import functionality may be a better fit. ability to search across platforms (federated search) and read content from multiple providers in a single reading system

+Priority:

 #### The user must have a simple way to subscribe to subscription-based products, and to end the subscription.
 e.g. periodicals (newspapers, magazines)

-#### The user must/should/could be able to add titles through sideloading.
+Priority:

 #### The user must be able to return titles (and remove them from the bookshelf).
 - Confirmations before actions: To prevent accidental taps (e.g. "Are you sure you want to return this book?")

+Priority:

 #### The user must be able to download titles and read them offline.
 Downloading is not standard; there should be an option to download.
 The user should be able to choose whether the download is saved on internal or external memory.
 Advanced option: setting for standard downloading of certain types of content, e.g. magazines yes, books no.

+Priority:

 #### The user must be able to sort the bookshelf by multiple criteria (e.g., title, author, date added, and last opened)
 Common sort criteria: